-Most people are eating enough protein to prevent deficiency, but there are some who would do better with a much higher protein intake.
+Most people eat enough protein to prevent deficiency, but some individuals would do better with a much higher protein intake.

 Here are 10 science-based reasons to eat more protein.

-The three macronutrients (fats, carbs and protein) affect our bodies in different ways.
+The three macronutrients — fats, carbs, and protein — affect your body in different ways.

 Studies show that protein is by far the most filling.
-It helps you feel more full, with less food (3).
+It helps you feel more full — with less food ().

-This effect can be powerful.
-In one study, increasing protein from 15 to 30% of calories made overweight women eat 441 fewer calories each day, without intentionally restricting anything (7).
+These effects on appetite can be powerful.
+In one study, increasing protein intake from 15% to 30% of calories made overweight women eat 441 fewer calories each day without intentionally restricting anything ().

-If you need to lose weight or belly fat, then consider replacing some of the carbs and fats you are eating with protein.
-It can be as simple as making your potato or rice serving smaller, while adding a few extra bites of meat or fish.
+If you need to lose weight or belly fat, consider replacing some of your carbs and fats with protein.
+It can be as simple as making your potato or rice serving smaller while adding a few extra bites of meat or fish.

-Bottom Line: A high-protein diet reduces hunger, helping you eat fewer calories.
-This is caused by improved function of weight regulating hormones.
+SUMMARY A high-protein diet reduces hunger, helping you eat fewer calories.
+This is caused by the improved function of weight-regulating hormones.

-If you're physically active, lifting weights, or trying to gain muscle and strength, then you need to make sure that you're getting enough protein.
+If you're physically active, lifting weights, or trying to gain muscle, you need to make sure you're getting enough protein.

-Bottom Line: Muscle is made primarily of protein.
-A high protein intake can help you gain muscle mass and strength, and can reduce muscle loss when losing weight.
+SUMMARY Muscle is made primarily of protein.
+High protein intake can help you gain muscle mass and strength while reducing muscle loss during weight loss.

-There is an ongoing myth that protein (mostly animal protein) is bad for your bones.
+An ongoing myth perpetuates the idea that protein — mainly animal protein — is bad for your bones.

-This is based on the idea that protein increases "acid load" in the body, leading to calcium being leached from the bones in order to neutralize the acid.
+This is based on the idea that protein increases acid load in the body, leading to calcium leaching from your bones in order to neutralize the acid.

 This is especially important for women, who are at high risk of osteoporosis after menopause.
 Eating plenty of protein and staying active is a good way to help prevent that from happening.

-Bottom Line: People who eat more protein tend to have better bone health as they get older.
-They have a much lower risk of osteoporosis and fractures.
+SUMMARY People who eat more protein tend to have better bone health and a much lower risk of osteoporosis and fractures as they get older.

 A food craving is different from normal hunger.